FouadAdel11/application-for-contact-numbers-online/README.md

     Use the filters to quickly search for contacts.
     Navigate through pages to view different sets of contacts.
 **************************************************************
-Real-time Functionality
+Real-time Functionality:
   The application uses Socket.io to handle real-time updates for contact edits.
 When a user edits a contact, it is locked for other
   users, and the changes are reflected in real-time.
   *******************************************************************
-Contribution
+Contribution:
   Feel free to fork the repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.
 *********************************************************
-License
+License:
   This project is licensed under the MIT License.
 ****************************************************************
-GitHub Repository
+GitHub Repository:
   Link to GitHub Repository https://github.com/FouadAdel11/application-for-contact-numbers-online/edit/main/README.md
 ******************************************
-Contact
+Contact:
   For any queries or support, please contact me at fouad.attallaah@gmail.com.